mpfilbin/go-password-hasher/README.md

 # Implementation of A Password Hasher in Go

-`go-password-hasher` provides an HTTP API for the encoding and persistence of passwords.
+`go-password-hasher` provides an HTTP API for the encoding and persistence of passwords. `go-password-hasher`'s HTTP interface is available over port 8001.

 ## HTTP API